 Ethan Schultz ’20 recorded information for pardon applicants and gained valuable career insight.

-The department requires psychology majors to complete one of two capstone projects prior to graduation, with an internship being one of these elements.
+The department requires psychology majors to complete 3 credits of Individualized Engagement prior to graduation, with an internship being one option within this area.
 Neuroscience majors can also complete internships as part of their degree requirements, although this experience is an elective within their curriculum.

 Our internship program serves students with junior or senior standing who are interested in gaining experience that bridges the gap between academic course work and the challenges of working in the fields of psychology or neuroscience; approximately 70% of psychology majors meet their capstone requirement via this option.
 Students completing an internship are able to relate their academic knowledge of psychology to actual career situations and responsibilities in one or more professional settings.